Tansy: Culinary uses

 Tansy was formerly used as a flavouring for puddings and omelettes, but is now almost unknown, except in Cork, where it is used in a sauce to accompany drisheens.
 The herbalist John Gerard (c.
-1545–1612) noted that tansy was well known as “pleasant in taste”, and he recommends tansy sweetmeats as “an especial thing against the gout, if every day for a certain space a reasonable quantitie thereof be eaten fasting.”
+1545–1612) noted that tansy was well known as "pleasant in taste", and he recommends tansy sweetmeats as "an especial thing against the gout, if every day for a certain space a reasonable quantitie thereof be eaten fasting."
 In Yorkshire, tansy and caraway seeds were traditionally used in biscuits served at funerals.

-During the Restoration, a "tansy" was a sweet omelette flavoured with tansy juice.
+During the Stuart Restoration in the late 1600s, a "tansy" was a sweet omelette flavoured with tansy juice.
 In the BBC documentary "The Supersizers go ...
 Restoration", Allegra McEvedy described the flavour as "fruity, sharpness to it and then there's a sort of explosion of cool heat a bit like peppermint."
-However, the programme's presenter Sue Perkins experienced tansy toxicity.
+However, Sue Perkins, the programme's presenter, experienced tansy toxicity.

 According to liquor historian A. J. Baime, in the 19th century Tennessee whiskey magnate Jack Daniel enjoyed drinking his own whiskey with sugar and crushed tansy leaf.